 Senior managers need to develop a network of lean teams to evaluate and decide on key priorities for the company (such as employee safety, supply chain protection, customer engagement and business sustainability), and use what Reeves and colleagues call ‘resilience principles’: redundancy, diversity, modularity, evolvability, prudence and embeddedness.

 It is extremely likely that the 2020 COVID-19 crisis will have profound impacts on our way of life, and not just in the areas of travel, entertainment, use of online services, face-to-face interactions (such as hugging and kissing, so ubiquitous in Southern Europe).
-Life sciences companies should anticipate key chances in their environment and their key stakeholders’ behavior in order to emerge from this crisis stronger, more agile and more competitive.
+Life sciences companies should anticipate key changes in their environment and their key stakeholders’ behavior in order to emerge from this crisis stronger, more agile and more competitive.
 Article by MCE Senior Associate: Francois Meurgey.

 MCE works with 100s of clients in the Life Sciences Industry.
 Here are the most popular modules that are part of Learning Solutions.